 A study on desirable length of time for sex revealed that an “adequate” length of time for sex was three to seven minutes, while a “desirable” length of time for sex was seven to 13 minutes.
-“Too short” a time was one to two minutes, with “too long” going for 10-30 minutes.
+“Too short” a time was one to two minutes, with “too long” going for 10 to 30 minutes.

 So does time actually matter?

-“Don't measure your love-making time by how long you spend in actual coitus,” says Dr. Wish.
-“Some women, for example, get greater–or easier–pleasure climaxing before or after sexual intercourse.”
+“Don’t measure your love-making time by how long you spend in actual coitus,” Wish says.
+“Some women, for example, get greater — or easier — pleasure climaxing before or after sexual intercourse.”

 Rather than spend our time concerned with how long we’re doing it, let’s concern ourselves with how well we’re doing it.
 As in, are we taking care of ourselves during sex?
 Are we openly communicating?
 Are we experimenting and having fun together?